B2B Demand Generation Glossary

 Demand Waterfall

 The demand waterfall is the standardized framework for tracking prospects from initial engagement through closed-won deals.
-It defines stages like Inquiry, Marketing Qualified Lead, Sales Accepted Lead, and Sales Qualified Opportunity.
-The waterfall enables consistent measurement and optimization across complex buying cycles.
+Stages like Inquiry, Marketing Qualified Lead, Sales Accepted Lead, and Sales Qualified Opportunity give every team a common map.
+Without that map, you can't measure conversion or find where pipeline is leaking.

 Related Terms: Marketing Qualified Lead, Sales Qualified Lead, Pipeline Coverage Ratio